-An easy to make Banana Bread Recipe that's super-moist, soft in texture, and packed with flavor.
+An easy-to-make Banana Bread Recipe that's super-moist, soft in texture, and packed with flavor.
 Perfect for those speckled bananas sitting on your counter that you don't know what to do with.

 Old Faithful Banana Bread Recipe